Asia's Longhorned Tick Takes Its First Documented Bite In The U.S.

 And while the more common U.S. tick, the blacklegged tick, is usually found in the woods and in tall grass, the Westchester County man reported that he had not been in the woods in the 30 days prior to the bite, just on his mown lawn and another lawn.
 That's an environment where people are not currently advised to take precautions against ticks.

-The CDC is working with the U.S. Department of Agriculture, the Northeast Regional Center for Excellence in Vector-Borne Diseases at Rutgers University and state health departments "to investigate where and how widespread the tick is and whether or not it can spread pathogens to animals and people in the United States."
-Lars Eisen, a research entomologist with the CDC's division of vector-borne diseases in Fort Collins, Colorado, says research is ongoing this summer in the Northeast "to clarify the types of environments where you can be exposed to longhorned ticks."
+The Centers for Disease Control and Prevention is working with the U.S. Department of Agriculture, the Northeast Regional Center for Excellence in Vector-Borne Diseases at Rutgers University and state health departments "to investigate where and how widespread the tick is and whether or not it can spread pathogens to animals and people in the United States."
+Lars Eisen, a research entomologist with the CDC's division of vector-borne diseases in Fort Collins, Colo., says research is ongoing this summer in the Northeast "to clarify the types of environments where you can be exposed to longhorned ticks."

-For now, CDC hasn't changed its recommendations for preventing tick bites.
+For now, the CDC hasn't changed its recommendations for preventing tick bites.
 Eisen says that based on the most current information, the methods that CDC recommends to prevent bites by other tick species are likely to be effective against the longhorned tick: using EPA-registered repellents on skin and clothing as directed, for example, and frequent tick checks soon after coming indoors "from potentially tick-infested areas, including your own backyard."
-Find more CDC recommendations about the longhorned tick here and on repellents here.
+The CDC and the Environmental Protection Agency offer more recommendations about the longhorned tick and on repellents.

 Ostfeld thinks that new tick precautions may be in order given the probable location of the human bite on a well-trimmed lawn in sunlight (per the bite victim's description).
 "We might want to expand the types of habitat types people have to be concerned about," he says.